AntonioTorres23/OpenGL_Notes/Text Rendering.md

 #include FT_FREETYPE_H
 ```

-Due to how FreeType is developed (at least at the time of this writing), you cannot put their header files in a new directory
+Due to how FreeType is developed (at least at the time of this writing), you cannot put their header files in a new directory; they should be located at the root of your include directories.
+Including FreeType like `#include <FreeType/ft2build.h>`